motorlearner/blogdown-website-old/content/blog/freqstatsprimer/index.markdown

   and standard deviation \(\sigma\).
 </p>

 Now, what if we continued doing this infinitely many times?
 We would get infinitely many sample means, which would form their own distribution.
 This is the sampling distribution of `\(m\)`.
-In **Figure 4**, you can see the sampling distribution of `\(m\)` in colour (and the underlying population distribution in grey).
+In **Figure 4**, you can see the sampling distribution of `\(m\)` in color (and the underlying population distribution in grey).

 <!-- plot: clt distributions -->
 <p style="text-align: center; font-size: 12px">